 Brook trout is one of the delicious, freshwater fish native to the Eastern regions of North America.
 No wonder this beautiful fish has been named as the 'state fish' of nine Eastern states of the U.S, including New York.
-They generally live in the cold waters of creeks, streams, rivers, and lakes, although some of them migrate to live in the sea ("salters"); in which case, they return to freshwater for spawning like salmon.

 In the Taxonomy, brook trout belongs to the Salmonidae family and genus: Salvelinus, and is closely related to char.

 It is also known by many local names as eastern brook trout, speckled trout, brook char, squaretail, or mud trout.